SwaroopTha/GlobalFlightSimulator/README.md

 Create and run executable:
 ```
-make
+make main
 ./main
 ```

 Testing:
-* For specic test follow ./test with specific test
+* For specifics test follow ./test with the test name
 ```
 make test
 ./test